ConservationInternational/cplus-plugin/docs/user/guide/preparing-data.md

 - The toolbox will be used for each section.

-## Carbon and Priority weighted layers
+## Priority weighted layers

-Both Carbon and Priority weighted layers (PWL) should not contain any nodata values.
+Priority weighted layers (PWL) should not contain any nodata values.
 If the nodata pixels are not removed from the rasters, the user's analysis will be less efficient and likely result in a reduction in results (e.g. all nodata pixels will end up as nodata). **Figure 1** shows a Carbon raster with nodata pixels.